-The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- explain the principles that underlie the ability of hydropower to deliver useable energy;
+- explain the principles that underlie the ability of hydropower to deliver useable energy

-- outline the technologies that are used to harness hydropower;
+- outline the technologies that are used to harness hydropower

 - discuss the positive and negative aspects of hydropower in relation to natural and human aspects of the environment.